ThePhD/future_cxx/papers/source/C - typeof.md

 `typeof` is a extension featured in many implementations of the C standard to get the type of an expression.
 It works similarly to `sizeof`, which runs the expression in an "unevaluated context" to understand the final type, and thusly produce a size. `typeof` stops before producing a byte size and instead just yields a type name, usable in all the places a type currently is in the C grammar.

 There are many uses for `typeof` that have come up over the intervening decades since its first introduction in a few compilers, most notably GCC.
-It can, for example, help produce a type-safe generic printing function that even has room for user extension (see: https://slbkbs.org/tmp/fmt/fmt.h).
+It can, for example, help produce a type-safe generic printing function that even has room for user extension (see [example implementation](https://slbkbs.org/tmp/fmt/fmt.h)).
 It can also help write code that can use the expansion of a macro expression as the return type for a function, or used within a macro itself to correctly cast to the desired result of a specific computation's type (for width and precision purposes).
-The use cases are vast and endless, and many people have been locking themselves into implementation-specific vendorship that have locked them out of other compilers (for example, Microsoft's Visual C Compiler).
+The use cases are vast and endless, and many people have been locking themselves into implementation-specific vendorship.
+This keeps their code out of other compilers (for example, Microsoft's Visual C Compiler) and weakens the ISO C ecosystem overall.